 On April 26, 2018, the federal government passed the Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) (the "Federal Methane Regulations").
 The Federal Methane Regulations seek to reduce emissions of methane from the crude oil and natural gas sector, and came into force on January 1, 2020.
 By introducing a number of new control measures, the Federal Methane Regulations aim to reduce unintentional leaks and the intentional venting of methane and ensure that crude oil and natural gas operations use low-emission equipment and processes.
 Among other things, the Federal Methane Regulations limit how much methane upstream crude oil and natural gas facilities are permitted to vent.
-These facilities would need to capture the gas and either re-use it, re-inject it, send it to a sales pipeline, or route it to a flare.
-In addition, in provinces other than Alberta and British Columbia (which already regulate such activities), well completions by hydraulic fracturing would be required to conserve or destroy gas instead of venting.
 The federal government anticipates that these actions will reduce annual GHG emissions by approximately 20 megatonnes by 2030.